Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 Cassady creates original comedy content on various social media platforms such as Youtube, Facebook and Instagram where he plays numerous characters such as his most famous ones being the Wanksta, spoiled rich kid, Redneck and flamboyant character and many more.

-My buddy Brett was like, Have you seen this fucking guy that goes to these city council meetings?
+My buddy Brett was like, have you seen this fucking guy that goes to these city council meetings?

-Yeah, and we were just dying laughing a few months ago.
+We were just dying laughing a few months ago.

-And I saw you on Twitter, I was like, holy shit, I'll just DM them and see if you uh see if we'll come on.
+I was like, holy shit, I'll just DM him and see if you see if we'll come on.

 So thanks for doing that, dude.